-The complex one electron wave function \Eqref{LCAO_wave_function} corresponds to a Bloch wave in LCAO approximation.
-If we wish to represent in real space Heisenberg Fermi annihilation operator electron field in LCAO representation the corresponding operator field reads
+The complex one electron wave function \Eqref{LCAO_wave_function} corresponds to a Bloch wave in the LCAO approximation.
+If we wish to represent in real space the Heisenberg Fermi annihilation operator electron field in the LCAO representation, the corresponding operator field reads